kevinlekiller/simple_php_yenc_decode/README.md

 If the method fails or if the string is not yEnc, an empty string is returned.

-Boost regex is used gcc and g++'s regex are not working until 4.9 (currently 4.7/4.8 are the popular versions).
+Boost regex is used, because gcc and g++'s regex are not working until 4.9 (currently 4.7/4.8 are the popular versions).

 ### Requirements: